INSTRUMENTS & PICKUPS

 "Shades of Blue" was mixed at home using MOTU's Audiodesk software and mastered with Bill Wolf.

-"Golden Wing," "Acoustic Journey," "Land of the Sky," "Winter Tidings," and "Dream Guitars, Vol. I" were all recorded and mixed at home, using Digital Performer 4.6 software.
+"Golden Wing," "Acoustic Journey," "Land of the Sky," "Winter Tidings," "Dream Guitars, Vol. I" "High in the Blue Ridge," "It's Only the Blues," and "Home Sweet Home" were all recorded and mixed at home, using Digital Performer software.
 Mastering was done by Bill Wolf once again.
+"The Collector's Passion" was recorded "live" on location and mastered by Bill Wolf and Greg Lukens.

-I don't use any processing or EQ when tracking.
+I never use any processing or EQ when tracking.
 I'd rather leave that till the mixing stage and even then, I use very little, if any, EQ and minimal processing.
-My computer software has a number of wonderful processing plug-ins, including the new Proverb reverb plugin.
+My computer software has a number of wonderful processing plug-ins, including the new ProVerb reverb plugin.
 I now use it instead of my Lexicon MPX-500 for overall reverb effects.
 I've been using the computer for mixing all of our recent projects.
-We still like to go to Bill Wolf's mastering suite at Wolf Productions for the final mastering before manufacturing.
-The recording project with guitarists Robin Bullock and Steve Baughman was recorded at 88.2 kHz, 24 bit directly to hard disc.
-We used the Sennheiser and Sanken Microphones through the API preamp with amazing results.
-Many of Robin Bullock's recent guitar CDs were recorded here at 88.2 kHz, 24 bit as well.
+We still like to send our files to Bill Wolf's mastering suite at Wolf Productions for the final mastering before manufacturing.

 TUNINGS